Skparab1/javascript-inkball/README.md

 - The game also ends when then the ball goes into its hole

-- there is only one level with no obstacles, more can be added later

 ![](inkball_gif2.gif)

 the ball animation is actually much smoother than what it shows because the gif's frame rate is low